-Row No. Description Hong Kong basis Basel III basis HK\$'000 HK\$'000 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in AT1 capital instruments may be smaller.
+Row No. Description Hong Kong basis Basel III basis HK\$'000 HK\$'000 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation 54 The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in AT1 capital instruments may be smaller.
 Therefore, the amount to be deducted as reported in row 39 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
-54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in Tier 2 capital instruments and non-capital LAC liabilities may be smaller.
-Therefore, the amount to be deducted as report in row 54 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represen- the amount reported in row 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approac Remarks: unt of the 10% threshold and 5% threshold mentioned above is calculated based on the amount of CET1 ca • deduction methods set out in BCR Schedule 4F.
-The 15% threshold is referring to paragraph 88 of the Bas el III text issued by y the Basel Committe ee (December 2010) and has no effect to the Hong Kong regime.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the Al's connected companies which were subject to deduction under the Hong Kong approach.
+Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) Explanation The effect of tractical large facilities as able a reality are also as a second as a seco - CETAital The effect of treating loans, facilities or other credit exposures to connected companies which are financial instruments for the purpose of considering deductions to be made in calculating the capital base (see not · above) will mean the headroom within the threshold available for the exemption from capital deduction of investments in Tier 2 capital instruments and non-capital LAC liabilities may be smaller.
+Therefore, the a • in row 54 may be greater than that required under Basel III.
+The amount reported under the column "Basel III.
+The amount reported in row 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by our - the amount reported in row 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by exclusions, facilities or other credit exposures to the Al's connected companies which were subject to deduction 0 00 0